Gabrysiewicz/S9_Web-Applications-Security/README.md

 # Task 7.2.
-### Extend the application with the functionality of recording user activity:
+### Extend the application with the functionality of recording user activity.
-### Register what data was modified
-### Record what data the user displayed (just write down the record numbers and table name)
+### Register what data was modified && Record what data the user displayed (just write down the record numbers and table name)

 My Application stores history of what user views, add, edits and deletes in the same table `user_activity_log`